Drum circle rhythms that play a supportive role for your group

 Discover more creative rhythms to expand expressiveness

 One of the great benefits of participating in a drum circle is the opportunity to improvise (play what you feel).
-When we improvise we use parts of the brain that increases problem-solving skills and creativity.
+When we improvise we use parts of the brain that increase problem-solving skills and creativity.

 For those people who attend a drum circle for the first time or those who haven't played a drum before, at first they may struggle with improvisation.
 As a drum circle facilitator my role is to support everyone in the circle and get people having fun playing music together with each other.
 So some occasions I might be playing a low pitch drum to support the group rhythmically.